 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Breeding, or a variant listed above:

-Breeding Settlers in the United States in the 17th Century
+Breeding Settlers in United States in the 17th Century

-Breeding Settlers in the United States in the 19th Century
+Breeding Settlers in United States in the 19th Century

-Breeding Settlers in the United States in the 20th Century
+Breeding Settlers in United States in the 20th Century

 The Breeding Family Crest was acquired from the Houseofnames.com archives.
 The Breeding Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.